- A new rapid blood test kit for Covid-19 has been approved in SA

-The SA Health Products Regulatory Authority (Sahpra) has given the nod to supply a single finger prick serology test.
+The South African Health Products Regulatory Authority (SAHPRA) has given the nod for the supply of a single finger prick (point of care) serology test.
 In addition, approval of the first laboratory-based Covid-19 antibody test in the country is also imminent.

-Dr Andrea Julsing-Keyter, Sahpra’s deputy director of medical devices, told Spotlight that a licence to supply the rapid test kit called Orient Gene Covid-19, had been given to the company Tip Top Trade and that more applications for licenses to supply the kit have been made.
+Dr Andrea Julsing-Keyter, SAHPRA’s senior manager for Medical Devices and Radiation Control, told Spotlight that a licence to supply the rapid test kit called Orient Gene Covid-19, had been given to Tip Top Trade (Pty) Ltd and that more applications for licences to supply the kit have been made.

-The Chinese product has been authorised for use in China and has been approved for export.
-Another antibody rapid test manufactured by the company Zhejiang Orient Gene Biotech, was used effectively in a large Covid-19 serological survey in Spain.
+The Chinese product has been authorised for use in China and has been approved by authorities there for export.
+Another antibody rapid test manufactured by the same company Zhejiang Orient Gene Biotech, was used effectively in a large Covid-19 serological survey in Spain.

-Julsing-Keyter said the Section 21 authorisation allows Sahpra to put conditions in place to ensure the rapid test meets principles of safety and performance.
-Section 21 authorisation is a regulatory mechanism that allows for the import and use of health products that have not yet been registered by Saphra.
+Julsing-Keyter said the Section 21 authorisation allows SAHPRA to put conditions in place to ensure the rapid test meets principles of safety and performance.
+Section 21 authorisation is a regulatory mechanism that allows for the import and use of health products that have not yet been registered by SAHPRA.

 Waiting for testing algorithm

-The test will only become available once the ministerial advisory committee on Covid-19 releases its much-anticipated national testing algorithm that will set out how serology test kits are to be used.
+The test will only, in fact, become available once the Ministerial Advisory Committee on Covid-19 releases its much anticipated national testing algorithm that will set out how serology test kits are to be used.

 “The algorithm will tell us the appropriate place, how and when the tests can be used,” said Julsing-Keyter.
 “Because serology tests cannot be used to diagnose Covid-19, they will be helpful for monitoring and surveillance for serological surveys, epidemiological studies and the identification of hotspots,” she said.

-Serology tests analyse blood to detect Sars-CoV-2 antibodies that are formed by the immune system in response to a past infection with the virus.
+Serology tests analyse blood to detect SARS-CoV-2 antibodies that are formed by the immune system in response to a past infection with the virus.
 They are useful in picking up evidence that a person had the virus even if they did not show symptoms.
-The tests are different to the swab or the polymerase chain reaction test, currently used in South Africa, which can tell whether a person is currently infected.
+The tests are different to the swab or PCR test, used in South Africa, which can tell whether a person is currently infected.

 Adapted from UK specifications

-Approval for the Orient Gene Covid-19 antibody test kit comes amid sharp criticism levelled at Sahpra by some researchers who have complained that the regulatory body has dragged its heels on approving laboratory-based antibody tests as important “weapons” in the arsenal to fight Covid-19.
+Approval for the Orient Gene Covid-19 antibody (POC) test kit comes amid sharp criticism levelled at SAHPRA by some researchers who have complained that the regulatory body has dragged its heels on approving laboratory-based antibody tests as important “weapons” in the arsenal to fight Covid-19.

-The accusations were expressed in an opinion piece in the Daily Maverick with the authors saying Sahpra “is overly cautious” in not allowing serology tests to be used by professional clinical laboratories.
-They also said it is “frightened by the mistakes” some countries have made in buying home-testing point of care finger prick tests as epidemic control tests.
-They questioned if Sahpra regulators had the necessary expertise to evaluate data or whether they are “just misinformed”.
+The accusations were expressed in an opinion piece in the Daily Maverick, with the authors saying SAHPRA “is overly cautious” in not allowing serology tests to be used by professional clinical laboratories, and that it is “frightened by the mistakes” some countries have made in buying home-testing point of care finger-prick tests as epidemic control tests.
+They have questioned whether SAHPRA regulators have the necessary expertise to evaluate data or whether they are “just misinformed”.

-She said there has been “a flurry of illegal test kits on the market” adding that she gets six or seven reports daily informing her of more unauthorised kits.
-This was “totally unacceptable, especially when you see the repercussion of tests being used by the wrong person”.
-She said Sahpra was “on high alert” for devices that had been approved for export but had not been authorised for use in the country of origin.
+She said there has been “a flurry of illegal test kits on the market”, adding that she gets six or seven reports daily informing her of more unauthorised kits.
+This is “totally unacceptable especially when you see the repercussions of tests being used by the wrong person”.
+She said SAHPRA was “on high alert” for devices that had been approved for export but had not been authorised for use in the country of origin.

 Orient Gene Covid-19, the approved rapid test kit, performed far better than the laboratory-based tests, said Julsing-Keyter.
-The rapid test would also be cheaper, easier to use and could reach more people in the public health sector.
+The rapid test would also be cheaper, easier to use and could reach more people from a public health perspective.
 Laboratory tests required drawing blood from a patient and then processing the sample in a machine in a lab to get a result.